Recipes

 Using Recipes in Components

-Import your recipe function and call it with variant props to generate class names:
+Import your recipe function and its Props type, then call it with variant props to generate class names:

 src/components/Button.tsx